dijitalmunky/pugsqueezers.ca/content/posts/24-the-big-day.md

     on the map.
     -   The wedding party departs to have their souls stolen by the camera.
 -   **5pm**
     -   Bar service starts.
-We are having a toonie bar, so will be selling tickets.
+We are having a toonie bar, so we will be selling tickets.
 Please bring a small bit of cash for this.
 -   **6pm**
     -   Wedding Party arrives, and dinner begins.
 Speeches to follow dinner.